You can't keep kids free from injuries all the time, but these simple safety tips

 Keep matches, lighters, chemicals, and lit candles out of kids' reach.

-them.
+from them.
 Radiators and electric baseboard heaters also might need to be screened.

 Teach kids never to put anything into the fireplace when it is lit.
 Also make